typhomnt/Website/content/teaching/Ray_Tracing/raymarching_intro.md

 ## Introduction ##

 In this tutorial, I will introduce another well known rendering approach which is very similar to ray tracing but operates in a slightly different way, especially as it treats surfaces as distance fields.
 Ray tracing is based on the principle that we can compute analytically ray-surface intersections, being with triangles or more complex surfaces.
 However, this can also be a limitation as we are bound to display only surfaces for which we are able to compute ray-surface intersection.
 Thus, Ray Marching comes into place and allows us to display any surface defined by an expression $f(x,y,z) = 0$ such that $\left\lVert \nabla f \right\rVert = 1$, in other words a distance field.
-More preciselly, in our context the $f$ function can also represent negative distances.
+More precisely, in our context the $f$ function can also represent negative distances.
 It is referred as a Signed Distance Function (SDF) which means that when $f(p) > 0$, $p = (x,y,z)$ lies outside the surface and when $ f(p) < 0 $ it lies inside the surface.
 Note the D for Distance in SDF which imposes the condition $\left\lVert \nabla f \right\rVert = 1$.

 ## Main Principle ##